matomo-org/developer-documentation/docs/4.x/heatmap-session-recording/reference.md

 ### `setTrigger(shouldTriggerFunction)`

 Lets you customize whether a heatmap or session should be recorded.
 This lets you for example restrict the recording of activities to certain target groups, to certain times, to certain locations, and more.
+An example of how to use `setTrigger` to record activities only for specific visitors and/or pages [is available in this FAQ](https://developer.matomo.org/guides/heatmap-session-recording/faq#how-do-i-record-activities-only-for-specific-visitors-andor-pages).

 ### `matchTrackerUrl()`